LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 Underfitting model is not perfect, so it does not capture the underlying logic of the data.
 Therefore, the model does not have strong predictive power with low accuracy.
 The model have large training set error, large in-sample error, and high bias.
   1. Low Train Accuracy
   2. Low Test Accuracy
-#### Avoiding overfitting:
+#### Avoiding Uverfitting:
   1. Decrease regularization - reduce the variance with a model by applying a penalty to the input parameters with the larger coefficients such as L1 regularization, Lasso regularization, dropout, etc.
   2. Increase the duration of training - extending the duration of training because stopping the training early will cause underfit model.
   3. Feature selection - not enough predictive features present, then adding more features or features with greater importance would improve the model.
+  4. Remove noise from the data

 ## Python Reviews